 Anyone who has gained some experience with HeilÜben will recognize its elements in everyday life and use them for his best.

 To the exercises only belongs what you can find in the corresponding instruction.
-Please note that thoughts and memories that occur suddenly while practising are on the one hand of high value to you but on the other shouldn’t be included in practising.
+Please note that suddenly occurring thoughts and memories while practising are on the one hand of high value to you but on the other shouldn’t be included in practising.

 - now I am practising